miracum/fhir-pseudonymizer/README.md

 The project's versioning follows the [SemVer](https://semver.org/) convention.
 However, we exclude metrics (ie. anything under the `:8081/metrics` endpoint), traces, and the contents of the container image from this.
-Alwas be prepared to double-check the release notes before updating.
+Always be prepared to double-check the release notes before updating.

 ## Attribution